istio/community/STEERING-COMMITTEE.md

 constitute a quorum for voting purposes.
 The vote of an affirmative vote of 60% of the Seats present at the time of the vote shall be the decision of the Steering Committee.
-However, any changes to the Steering Committee Charter shall require a vote of 80% of the Steering Committee Seats.
+However, any changes to the Steering Committee Charter shall require a super-majority vote of at least two-thirds of the Steering Committee seats.

 ## Committee meetings